amarula/chatgpt-code-review-gerrit-plugin/README.md

 These parameters are specific to connecting with the OpenAI server and should only be modified by advanced users:

-- `aiDomain`: Specifies the default domain for OpenAI, set to `https://api.openai.com`.
+- `aiDomain`: Specifies the base domain for the OpenAI-compatible API.
+By default it points to `https://api.openai.com`;
+  when `lcProvider = GEMINI` and this value is unchanged, the plugin uses the Google Gemini endpoint automatically.
 - `aiConnectionTimeout`: Defines the timeout for connections to the OpenAI server, with a default of 30 seconds.
 - `aiPollingTimeout`: Sets the timeout for terminating OpenAI polling on requests, defaulting to 180 seconds.
 - `getPollingInterval`: Sets the interval for OpenAI polling on requests, defaulting to 1 second.